 Top Restaurant Manager Duties and Responsibilities

-Many duties have to be performed by a restaurant manager in the day to day business of running a restaurant.
-In this article, we will be discussing the primary restaurant manager’s duties and responsibilities.
+Many duties have to be performed by a restaurant manager in the day-to-day business of running a restaurant.
+In this article, we will be discussing the primary responsibilities and duties of a restaurant manager.

 You can also download the Restaurant Manager Opening and Closing Checklist here.